getpelican/pelican/docs/index.rst

 `#pelican on Freenode`_ — if you don't have an IRC client handy, use the webchat_ for quick feedback.
 If you ask a question via IRC and don't get an immediate response, don't leave the channel!
-It may take a few hours because of time zone differences, but f you are patient and remain in the channel, someone will almost always respond to your inquiry.
+It may take a few hours because of time zone differences, but if you are patient and remain in the channel, someone will almost always respond to your inquiry.

 Documentation